PrincetonUniversity/kaltura_archiver/README.md

 cat list.tsv | add_ldap_status.py > emhanced_list.tsv
 ~~~

-### rough statistics ###
+### Overview Statistics  ###

-counts video entries that have been played in the laste 20 years
+counts videos played / created within given years, how many have place holder videos, ... ;

-cmputes TB of entries that were played in the last year
+useful to estimate how much more space can be saved by replacing videos with the placeholder
 ~~~
 stats.py
 ~~~